gnarendra/mongo/Apps/springboot-mvc-mongodb/README.md

 # Code Analysis
   Code analysis tools like PMD, Findbugs can be run on the code.
 Simple way, is to, add these plugins to the IDE, and then generate the report from the IDE.

+# Package Description

+  The App has the below prominent layers:
+  Controller: Acting as a routing layer to receive incoming requests
+  Service: Acting as a layer to handle the business logic
+  Repositories: Acting as a layer to handle database connection
+  Domain: A POJO object to hold the domain data

+# VCAP Parsing for DB connection details
+ - JpaRepository provided by Spring handles the VCAP parsing for DB connection details, of MySQL and Postgresql
+ - MongoRepository provided by MongoDB handles the VCAP parsing for DB connection details, of MongoDB
+ - Spring Boot usage in collaboration with the above Repository classes, abstracts the DB connection details parsing from the developer, thus reducing considerable effort for the developer